-THE Berlin correspondent of the Independance Belge gives the following as a closer analysis than has yet appeared of the Prussian despatch of the 19th, sent to Paris and London:-

-"The despatch first alludes to the notification of the treaty which was made on the evening of the 16th by the three Envoys in separate conferences.
+THE Berlin correspondent of the Independance Belge gives the following as a closer analysis than has yet appeared of the Prussian desputch of the 19th, sent treaty which was made on the evening of the 16th by the three Envoys in separate conferences.
 M. de Manteuffel communicated the treaty to the King.
-Prussia fully appreciates the importance thereof, and in making it the object of a conscientious examination the Cabinet of Berlin has been guided by the sincere wish to associate itself, as much as its convictions and the interests of its country permit, to the common work of the reestablishment of peace on just and permanent bases.
+Prussia fully appreciates the importance thereof, and in making it the object of a conscientious examination the Cabinet of Berlin has been guided by the sincere wish to assoof its country permit; to the common work of the reestablishment of peace on just and permanent bases.